 Find out if duties and taxes will impact the landed cost (the total amount you pay to deliver an item) of any products you plan to sell internationally and let customers know about any additional fees up front.

 If your country has a free-trade agreement in place with any of the markets you intend to sell into and your product category is covered, tariffs could be reduced or eliminated entirely.

 Customs regulations are another unfortunate reality of cross-border eCommerce.
 All international shipments must have a customs form attached to the outside of the package to help officials understand its content, value and purpose.

 If you’re using the dropshipping fulfillment method, make sure you find the best dropshipping suppliers to give you the smoothest operational process possible in the countries you’re expanding into.

 With a cross-border sale comes the possibility of an international return and legislation on how these are handled will vary depending on the market.

 Make sure your returns policy complies with all applicable local laws and be clear about any restocking or return fees you’ll charge, as well as whether you’ll offer a full refund or store credit.

 To manage cross-border returns cost-efficiently, consider setting up a local returns center or partnering with a logistics service that can offer a variety of returns options to customers, refund them faster and simplify how you manage the process.

-Familiarize yourself with Amazon’s rules around international returns if you’re planning to go down that route: when listing on an international marketplace and fulfilling items on your own, you must provide customers with an in-country return address or offer free return shipping.
-Alternatively, signing up to the company’s Fulfillment by Amazon (FBA) program means you will automatically have the required local returns address.
+Familiarize yourself with Amazon’s rules around international returns if you’re planning on selling on a new Amazon marketplace and fulfilling the orders yourself.
+Alternatively, signing up to the company’s Fulfillment by Amazon (FBA) program means you’ll automatically have the required local returns address provided for you.

-By investing in eDesk, you can fulfill customer expectations for timely communication, no matter the hour, with an automated, human-like response.
-In addition, an auto-translate feature helps you communicate with international customers without the need for multilingual agents.
+By investing in an eCommerce helpdesk such as eDesk, you can fulfill customer expectations for timely communication, no matter the hour, with an automated, personalized message.